-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Page 26 of 75 last updated on: 7/31/2023 7:14:25 PM Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).

-The AZDPS will work with ADOT and MVD to provide quarterly updates of statistical data for reporting periods.
+Arizona Department of Public Safety will work with ADOT and MVD to provide quarterly updates of statistical data for reporting periods.